Conan Without Borders

 Conan Without Borders is an American travel show hosted by Conan O'Brien that aired on TBS in the United States as a series of specials on O'Brien's talk show Conan.
 The series began in February 2015 and included thirteen episodes when the series ceased production due to the onset of the COVID-19 pandemic in the United States and the subsequent ending of Conan.
+A follow-up series, titled Conan O'Brien Must Go, was released on Max in April 2024.

-O'Brien has expressed interest in continuing the show in some form, though no plans have been announced yet.
-The episodes do not follow the traditional talk-show format of Conan, instead following O'Brien as he travels outside of the US and attempts to engage the locals and experience the unique cultural aspects of the area.
+The episodes do not follow the traditional talk-show format of Conan, instead following O'Brien as he travels outside of the United States and attempts to engage the locals and experience the unique cultural aspects of the area.

 Background

-O'Brien has a long history of featuring segments that occurred in the field, dubbed "remotes", ever since his first late-night show, Late Night with Conan O'Brien.
+O'Brien has a long history of featuring segments that occurred outside the traditional studio environment, dubbed "remotes", ever since his first late-night show, Late Night with Conan O'Brien.
 They became some of his best-received segments, including a famous remote when O'Brien visited a historic, Civil War-era baseball league.
 The piece was one of O'Brien's personal favorites, later remarking, "When I leave this earth, at the funeral, just show this, because this pretty much says who I'm all about."

 The apotheosis of the Late Night remotes centered on the realization, in 2006, that O'Brien bore a striking resemblance to Tarja Halonen, entering her second term as president of Finland.
 Capitalizing on the resemblance and on the 2006 Finnish presidential election, O'Brien and Late Night aired mock political ads both in support of Halonen and against her main opponent, which influenced popular perception of the race, and traveled to Finland shortly after the election.
 "We took the show to Helsinki for five days," O'Brien recalled, "where we were embraced like a national treasure."
 As part of the five-day trip, which was released as a one-hour special episode of Late Night, O'Brien met with Halonen at the Finnish Presidential Palace.